jisosomppi/log-analysis/builds/searchguard.md

 Lets move into the Searh Guard directory and find the demo installation script.
 I found it in:
 `/usr/share/elasticsearch/plugins/search-guard-6/tools`

 First, we need to use **chmod** on the script, to be able to run it.
 I used `chmod +x`, but I'm well aware, that it might not be the most secure way to do things.
-However, I will wipe this computer after I'm done for today.
+However, I will wipe this computer after I'm done for today, so I will let it slide.

 https://docs.search-guard.com/latest/demo-installer
 https://docs.search-guard.com/latest/search-guard-versions